lenarother/atm-project/README.md

 - Prepare code structure
 - write your code the best way you can

-Thank you @uche-powers for preparing the challenge
+Thank you @uche-powers for the idea and collaboration on this one!